 Imagine being the only person left alive after a plane crash.
-At first you would probably feel gracious for being lucky enough to live through such a nightmare, but then the survivor’s guilt would set in and that’s when things get dark.
+At first you would probably feel gracious for being lucky enough to live through such a nightmare, but then the survivor’s guilt would set in, and that’s when things get dark.
 All of the stories you’re about to read are full of strong people who survived horrific tragedies, some political, and some personal.
-Keep reading to find out about the most insane sole survivor stories where people lived through the unthinkable.
+Keep reading to find out about the most wild sole survivor stories where people lived through the unthinkable.

 Only One Woman Lived Through A Salon Shoot Up

 Five years after the attack, Stretz gave her first interview.
 She said, "The only noise that I can remember from that day is the pop, pop, pop, pop."
-Even though Stretz survived, that doesn't mean that she didn't take a hit.
+Even though Stretz survived, that doesn't mean she didn't take a hit.
 "I had this searing pain in my heart, and I looked down at my arm and it was just hanging in shreds."
 When she was shot, a bullet entered her arm and then went through her left breast.

 Ines Etienne Romeu Survived The House Of Death